antran89/blog/_posts/research/2015-03-26-barycentric-coordinate-for-mesh-sampling.md

   teaser:
 ---

 To convert a mesh into a point cloud, one has to sample points that can uniformly cover the surface.
 To do so, one must choose the number of samples proportional to the area of a face(polygon).

 First, we iterate through
-all polygons, splitting them into triangles as necessary.
+all polygons, splitting them into triangles since measuring area of a triangle is much easier than computing the area of a polygon.
 Then, for each triangle, we compute its area and store it in an array along with the cumulative area of triangles visited so far.
-Next, we select a triangle with probability proportional to its area by generating a random number between 0 and the total cumulative area and performing a binary search on the array of cumulative areas.
-For each selected triangle with vertices (A, B,C), we construct a point on its surface by generating two random numbers, r1 and r2, between 0 and 1, and evaluating the following equation:
+Next, we select a triangle with probability proportional to its area by generating a random number between 0 and the total cumulative area.
+Then, for each selected triangle (let’s denote the vertices as $A, B, C$ ), we sample a point on its surface by generating two random numbers, $r_1$ and $r_2$ between 0 and 1, and compute the coordinate using the equation on the section <a href="#">sample using the Barycentric coordinate system</a>

 ## Compute Area of Faces

 First, you have to convert all polygons into triangles.
 You can easily do this in many commercial mesh converters.

-For 3D vertices $\mathbf{a}, \mathbf{b}$ and $\mathbf{c}$, the area of the triangle formed by the three vectors is
+For 3D vertices $\mathbf{a}, \mathbf{b}$ and $\mathbf{c}$, the area of the
+triangle formed by the three vectors is

 $$
 \frac12 \| (\mathbf{a} - \mathbf{c}) \times (\mathbf{b} - \mathbf{c}) \|_2